SystemsApproach/5G/ran.rst

-The first is the **A1** interface that the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—uses the to configure the RAN.
+The first is the **A1** interface that the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—uses to configure the RAN.
 We have not discussed the Telco OSS/BSS up to this point, but it safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
-Notice that the Management Plane shown in :numref:`Figure %s (c) <fig-disagg>` includes a *Non-Real TIme RIC* functional block, complementing the Near-RT RIC that sits below the A1 interface.
+Notice that the Management Plane shown in :numref:`Figure %s (c) <fig-disagg>` includes a *Non-Real-Time RIC* functional block, complementing the Near-RT RIC that sits below the A1 interface.
 We return to the relevance of these two RICs in a moment.